Carl Barks: Influence

 Don Rosa, one of the most popular living Disney artists, and possibly the one who has been most keen on connecting the various stories into a coherent universe and chronology, considers (with few exceptions) all Barks' duck stories as canon, and all others as apocryphal.
 Rosa has said that a number of novelists and movie-makers cite Carl Barks as their 'major influence and inspiration'.
+Don Rosa created The Life and Times of Scrooge McDuck based on Carl Barks references in Scrooge McDuck stories.

 When the news of Barks' passing was hardly covered by the press in America, "in Europe the sad news was flashed instantly across the airwaves and every newspaper — they realized the world had lost one of the most beloved, influential and well-known creators in international culture."

+The video game Donald Duck: Goin' Quackers, released late in 2000, is dedicated to the memory of Carl Barks.

 In 2010 Oregon Cartoon Institute produced a video about the influence of Carl Barks and Basil Wolverton on Robert Crumb.

-The video game Donald Duck: Goin' Quackers is dedicated to the memory of Carl Barks.

 Carl Barks drew an early Andy Panda comic book story published in New Funnies #76, 1943.
-It is one of his few stories to feature humans interacting with talking animal characters (another is Dangerous Disguise, Four Color #308, 1951).
-See List of Fictional Pandas.
+It is one of his few stories to feature humans interacting with talking animal characters (another is Dangerous Disguise, Four Color #308, 1951.
+See List of fictional pandas.)